sourcegraph/scip/DESIGN.md

   - Why: Sourcegraph's code search and navigation has historically focused on read-only use cases.
 Adding support for code modifications introduces more complexity.
+    While the same data can be used for tools for refactoring tools and IDE tooling, supporting those is not the focus of SCIP.
 - Ease of writing consumers.
   - Why: We expect the number of SCIP producers to be much higher than the number of consumers, so it makes sense to optimize for producers.
-- Be as compact as possible in uncompressed form.
+- Be as compact as possible in uncompressed form.[^2]
-  - Why: Modern general-purpose compression formats like gzip and zstd are already very good in terms of both compression speed and compression ratio.
+  - Why: Modern general-purpose compression formats like gzip and zstd are already very good in terms of both compression speed and compression ratio.[^3]
 - Support efficient code navigation by itself.

   - Why: Code navigation fundamentally requires some form of bidirectional lookup which is best served by a query engine.